martinisoft/scriptular/README.md

 Simply type:

 ```
-graffiti
+scripular
 ```

 Then visit [http://localhost:8080/](http://localhost:8080/) and start messing with Regular Expressions.

-If you use [POW](http://pow.cx/), you can symlink graffiti by passing the link option
+If you use [POW](http://pow.cx/), you can symlink scriptular by passing the link option

 ```
-graffiti -l
+scriptular -l
 ```

-You can then visit [http://graffiti.dev](http://graffiti.dev) to use graffiti without having to run the command
+You can then visit [http://scriptular.dev](http://scriptular.dev) to use scriptular without having to run the command

 You can find other customization options by passing the -h option like so:

 ```
-graffiti -h
+scriptular -h
 ```

 Contribute
 ----------

-I *love* the github pull request system and so will you when contributing!
+We :heart: the github pull request system and so will you when contributing!

 * Fork the repo
 * Make a topic branch